 A water service line is the pipe that runs from the water main to a home or building’s internal plumbing.
-These pipes that carry water from the city watermain in the street into homes and other buildings.
-The city owns the water service lines from the water main to the curb stop, and property owners own the water service line from the curb stop to the water meter located inside the home.
+These pipes that carry water from the city water main in the street into homes and other customer properties.
+The city owns the water service lines from the water main to the curb stop, and property owner owns the water service line from the curb stop to the water meter and all pipes after.

 LEAD SERVICE LINES

 Cleveland Water is lead free when it leaves the treatment plants.
 Our water mains are not made from lead; however some customers’ service lines are lead.
 We implement best practices while maintaining our distribution system in our efforts to continually remove lead and reduce the chance of exposure.
 Older homes, especially those built before 1954, are more likely to have lead service lines, fixtures, and solder.
 However, even newer “lead-free” fixtures could contain lead.

 HOW DO I CHECK MY SERVICE LINE MATERIAL?

 To find out if you have a copper, lead, or galvanized steel service on your property, you (or your landlord) can perform a test on the water service line where it connects to the water meter to determine the material of the water service line on your property.

 CLICK HERE for a helpful video!

 Please complete this brief SERVICE LINE MATERIAL SURVEY to determine the material of your water lines.

 Feel free to contact Superintendent John Sokolowski at (440) 735-6588 for assistance or to schedule an in home assessment!